kapilash/quarry/README.md

 ## Build

-You need cmake (version 3 or above) and boost.
+You need cmake (version 3 or above) and boost (http://wwww.boost.org).

 Create a directory in the root folder (or any other place actually).